kupehtci/DOCUMENTATION/GIT/GIT - gitignore.md

 `git rm -r --cached <file_name.ext>`

+If you clear all the cache, some files that has no changes can be candidates for commit when making `git status` because there is no cache about their state in the remote repository.
+In order to update this, do:

+`git fetch`

 Once you clear the existing cache, add/stage file/files in the current directory and commit

 - `git add .` // To add all the files